Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 One-page Checkout Pros

-• Faster checkout process: Since all the fields are at one place, it takes less time to complete single-page checkouts.
+• Faster checkout process: Since all the fields are in one place, it takes less time to complete single-page checkouts.
 And no additional clicks or loading screens are required.

 • Easier to navigate: If customers need to check what information they had written in the previous sections, they just have to scroll the checkout page up.
-There is no need to go back to the previous page and wait a few seconds for it to load.
+There is no need to go back to the previous page which makes it more convenient.

 One-page Checkout Cons